Create a home management binder that will help you stay organized and reduce stress. You can easily make your own with free printables.

 I’ve been using a home management binder for years.
-For a long time it was also my planner.
+For a long time, it was also my planner.
 Now I’m using a Happy Planner for a lot of things but I still have a home management binder as well.

 There are so many amazing free printables out there for home management binders.
 It can be easy to want to print them all.
 The problem with this is your home management binder can become overwhelming.
 If it’s overwhelming you won’t use it.

 I have run into this problem from time to time.
-I will get overly excited over all the pretty printables and start printing them all.
+I will get overly excited about all the pretty printables and start printing them all.
 Soon my binder is full and I end up using less than half of them.
 Over the years I’ve been simplifying mine to the things I will really use.

 You will likely need to play around with your home management binder to find what works for you.
 If it’s not working for you change it up.
 I had to do this many times before finding a system that works.